 David lives in Beverly Hills, CA, and his home was burglarized in June 2017.

 In 2013 he sold a house in Malibu for $10.225 million.
-The buyer was Netflix content honcho Ted Sardanos.
+The buyer was Netflix content honcho Ted Sarandos.

 His home in the Trousedale Estates section of Beverly Hills was acquired in 2001 for $4 million.
 David listed this home for sale in January 2022 for $19.95 million.
 Here's a video tour: